IR35 has profoundly impacted the contracting world over the past 25 years. How do these tax rules affect umbrella company employees?

 Not necessarily.
 Although there is no tax advantage to using a limited company if your contract is caught by IR35, you may prefer to keep your company running, as future contracts may fall outside of the rules.

-Some accountants also have umbrella companies within the same organisation, so you are able to use a flexible contract to easily switch between trading structures according to the IR35 status of your current contract.
+Some accountants also have umbrella companies within the same organisation, so you can use a flexible contract to easily switch between trading structures according to the IR35 status of your current contract.

 Can a client force me to use an umbrella company?

-As a result, a fair number of large clients will only hire you if you’re working through an umbrella company.
+As a result, many large clients will only hire you if you’re working through an umbrella company.

 They can’t force you to do anything.
 You can either accept the contract (as an umbrella employee) or look for another contract.